ypinhsuan/tp/docs/DeveloperGuide.md

 the current text in the command box is stored in the cache.
 Otherwise, there is no change to the cached value.
 Subsequently, `CommandHistory` decreases its `pointer` by one, and the respective `String` in the list is returned.

-The text in the command box is then set to the returned `string`.
+The text in the command box is then set to the returned `String`.
 As such, the `pointer` always points to the command that is displayed in the command box, and if the text in the command box is a new command, then the `pointer` index is one greater than the last stored command.

 If there are no earlier commands to recall, then there is no change to the text in the command box.